IMIO/.github/profile/README.md

 # Intercommunale de Mutualisation Informatique et Organisationnelle (iMio)

-iMio is a public organization based in Wallonia, Belgium, dedicated to developing and coordinating the sharing of open-source solutions and services among local authorities in the region.
+iMio is a FLOSS public organization initiated by municipalities in Wallonia, Belgium. iMio is dedicated to developing and coordinating the sharing of open-source solutions and services among local authorities in the region.
 Our mission is to enhance collaboration, reduce costs, and improve the efficiency of public services through innovative software solutions.
+It has developed several dedicated public software solutions based on several FLOSS frameworks like the Plone Content Management System or Odoo ERP.

 ## Our Solutions